A counterexample to the $\phi$-dimension conjecture: A Brief Description of Amalgamation

 In \cite{fock_cluster}, Fock and Goncharov define a combinatorial method for gluing together two cluster $\mathcal{X}$-varieties, which they refer to as \emph{amalgamation}.
 This process is described by how it behaves on seeds.
 In \cite{arkani_scattering}, amalgamation is used to study on-shell diagrams with the goal of understanding scattering amplitudes and the Jacobian algebra of a plabic diagram.
 As part of this study, an interpretation of amalgamation in terms of quivers containing ``half-arrows" is given.

-In our larger work, we avoid the notion of half arrows by instead adding formal inverses to every arrow of the quivers and relations to make them redundant.
+In our larger work, we avoid the notion of half arrows by instead adding formal inverses to the arrows of the quivers and relations to make these new arrows redundant.
 The reason we do this is that after adding these `redundant' arrows, amalgamating, and deleting the remaining redundant arrows, we recover the Jacobian algebra of the amalgamation defined by Fock-Goncharov.
 This new interpretation also allows us to naturally expand the process of amalgamation to quivers with relations, and thus to quotients of path algebras.
 In our larger work, we study what happens when two algebras are amalgamated.
 We also define a pseudo-inverse process we call ``unamalgamation'' and study what happens when an algebra is unamalgamated.

 The technical definition of amalgamation will not be a part of this paper in favor of an example.
 Consider the following pair of identical quivers of type $C_3$